medusa-project/active-medusa/README.md

 item.save!
 ```

-As of the current version, relationships must be set on the owned side, so
+Currently, relationships must be set on the owned side, so doing something like
-doing something like `collection.items << item` is not possible.
-Also, notice
+`collection.items << item` is not possible.
+Also, notice that both entities had
-that we had to save both entities separately.
-ActiveMedusa doesn't cascade
+to be saved separately.
+ActiveMedusa doesn't cascade saves.
-these.

 ### Requesting a Slug 🐌